Graphic designers/artists design graphics for use in media products such as magazines, labels, advertising and signage. Typical activities include:

 - working with clients, briefing and advising them with regard to design style, format, print production and timescales

-- determining size and arrangement of illustrative material and copy, and font style and size
+- determining size and arrangement of copy and illustrative material, as well as font style and size

 - preparing rough drafts of material based on an agreed brief